EXPLAINED: What is Italy's PEC email and how do you get one?

 Anyone over 18 who lives in Italy can get a PEC, as well as Italian nationals who live abroad.

-Even if that's not you, you can chose to get a PEC in order to get more Italian admin done online.
+Even if that's not you, you can choose to get a PEC in order to get more Italian admin done online.
 If you need to send important documents or an official request, for instance to change your registered address or register a contract, you can do it via PEC from home without having to print forms or go to the post office.

 If you only need to use PEC occasionally and don't think it's worth opening your own account, ask someone else with a PEC – e.g. your employer, accountant or lawyer – to send the message on your behalf: it doesn't necessarily have to come from an account in your own name.